Hub-OS/documentation-website/docs/01-client/02-lua-api/03-field-api/05-encounter.md

 Experimental.
 Replacement / removal is under consideration.

+### `encounter:set_field_size(width, height)`

+Resizes the field, remember to add two to each dimension to account for the invisible edge tiles.
+If the field is larger than the screen allows, the camera will adjust placement and zoom to fit all [Characters](/client/lua-api/entity-api/character).

+Resets tile teams and states on the field.

 ### `encounter:set_music(path)`

 Sets the initial battle music.
 Use [Resources.play_music()](/client/lua-api/resource-api/resources#resourcesplay_musicpath-loops) to change the music in the middle of the battle